davidgeorgewilliams/Workflow/README.md

 ## Special Thanks

 Special thanks to Oliver Saleh, Deepak Kapur, and the Applied Machine Learning team at Apple Inc. for their support and encouragement during the research and development of this new paradigm in concurrent programming.

+## Dedication

-This library is affectionately dedicated to Steve Jobs and officially published on his birthday, as a tribute to his enduring legacy in technology and innovation.
+This library is dedicated to Steve Jobs and officially published on his birthday, as a tribute to his enduring legacy in technology and innovation.